 Good corporate governance is essential for maintaining the trust of all Diaverum’s stakeholders.
 Diaverum must therefore adhere to meticulous compliance and governance processes to ensure a high ethical standard, a sound risk management and thorough internal control.

-As a global company which continuously adds new clinics and enters new markets, Diaverum has developed a proven, rigorous market entry screening and assessment strategy to establish whether Diaverum can enter and operate in the country while upholding our values.
+As a global company which continuously adds new clinics and enters new markets, Diaverum has developed a proven, rigorous market entry screening and assessment strategy to establish whether we can enter and operate in a given country while upholding our values.
 You can read more about our corporate governance work in our 2019 Sustainability Report, downloadable at the bottom of this page.

 Diaverum manages governance and compliance through three global frameworks: